 The key is to make sure that the meanings behind your icons are fairly easy to understand.
 Look for symbols that are commonly used to represent certain things — for example, a light bulb for ideas, or a paint pallet for art/creativity.

 We’ve already looked at a bunch of examples of infographics that use icons to visualize information.
-Here’s another great infographic example of how icons can be used to visualize concepts:
+Here’s another great comparison template feature that shows how icons can be used to visualize concepts:

 Science Comparison Infographic Templates